BautistaTosolini/gladiatus-clone-api/README.md

 - **Route**: `/api/characters/enemy?zone=zone`
 - **Protected**: true
 - **HTTP Method**: GET
 - **Description**: Get the information about enemies from certain zones, returns an array of the 4 enemies from the specific zone.
+The fields of each enemy depends of the knowledge level the character has on that specific creature.
 - **Query**:
   - `zone` - Name of the zone.
 - **Example**: